openzipkin/zipkin/zipkin-ui/README.md

 Gradle build tool.
 A `.jar` file is really only a `.zip` file, and can be treated as such.
 It can be opened by any program that can extract zip files.

+## How do I run against a proxy zipkin-backend?

+By specifying the `proxy` environment variable, you can point the zipkin-ui to a different backend, allowing you to access real data while developing locally.
+An example to run with npm would be `proxy=http://myzipkininstance.com:9411 npm run dev`. (note that prefixing with http:// and suffixing the port is mandatory)